VascoSabino/EnergyInsight/README.md

 Choose from categories like total energy, energy by sector, total exergy, exergy by sector, and Penn World Table.

-It's over 25 countries from 1960 to 2019.
+Over 25 countries from 1960 to 2019.
 The ENERGY data is brought by the International Energy Agency (IEA), and the EXERGY by the people of Exergy Economics (https://exergyeconomics.wordpress.com/).
 In 'more_info.txt', you will find more information about the csv and excel files.

 For energy researchers, students, and professionals.